Bluejays and Wildcats earn medals at Syracuse

-SYRACUSE- Both the Ashland-Greenwood and Cedar Bluffs Girls Golf Teams competed for the second time on the season at the Syracuse Invite on August 24.
-In total, four girls from the area medaled and the Bluejays came in fourth place as a team with a team score of 247.
+Both the Ashland-Greenwood and Cedar Bluffs girls golf teams competed for the second time on the season at the Syracuse Invite on Aug.
+24. In total, four girls from the area medaled and the Bluejays came in fourth place a with a team score of 247.

 Finishing with the top finish for the area was Samantha Norris of A-G with a 55 for nine holes.
 Three strokes back and getting eighth place for the Bluejays was Grace Gambaiana.